-That’s why I joined Drift’s upcoming virtual Unconference as a guest speaker; to help digital marketers like you get a jump on your marketing roadmap — particularly when it comes to website optimization.
+That’s why I joined Drift’s virtual Unconference as a guest speaker; to help digital marketers start thinking about and spending time on website optimization in the new year.

-My talk (accessible on-demand on December 13th) will center around avoiding the pitfalls many companies fall into when they are focused on raising their conversion rates, and sharing effective strategies that folks new to CRO can incorporate into their schedules.
+My talk is about avoiding the pitfalls many companies fall into when they are focused on raising their conversion rates, and sharing effective strategies that folks new to CRO can incorporate into their schedules.

 If you’re looking to get into CRO in 2019, here’s a “starter pack” from Crazy Egg to help you on your way.